Business Continuity Management, Don’t think that a disaster will happen to an organization? It’s not too late.

 Testing and Exercises

 By conducting tests, organizations can determine whether their BCM procedures and key components of business continuity management are effective and meet the intended purpose.

-There are many types of tests and exercises that can be used to evaluate business continuity plans.
-One common type is the tabletop exercise, which is used to test plan feasibility and identify potential weaknesses.
+Many types of tests and exercises can be used to evaluate business continuity plans.
+One common type is the tabletop exercise, used to test plan feasibility and identify potential weaknesses.

 Additionally, some organizations choose to conduct annual or semi-annual audits of their continuity plans.
-These audits can help to identify areas of improvement and ensure that plans are up to date.
+These audits can help identify improvement areas and ensure that plans are up to date.

-This will help ensure that the test is as effective as possible in identifying weak points.
+This will help ensure the test is as effective as possible in identifying weak points.
 Second, all members of the organization should be involved in the exercise so that everyone is aware of their roles and responsibilities in the event of a disruption.

 Benefits of testing: